cs-au-dk/Artemis/docs/sections/server.rst

 * ``event``
     Triggers a JavaScript event on the element at the specified XPath.
+(Or custom event; see below.)

     N.B.
 Event names are given as "change" or "focus, not "onchange", "onfocus", etc.